yaniswang/jWebDriver/README.md

         console.log(title);
     });

-And you can use mix promise with Driver class, all method will copy to Driver from Broswer and Elemenets:
+And you can use mix promise with Driver class, all method will copy to Driver from Broswer and Elements:
 ------------------------------------------

     var driver = new JWebDriver();